Budapestby VisitCity Guides

 Art Museums and Galleries

-Budapest's art scene encompasses everything from medieval masterpieces to cutting-edge contemporary works.
-The city's major art institutions house some of Europe's finest collections, while smaller galleries showcase emerging Hungarian talent.
+Budapest's art scene has everything from medieval masterpieces to really modern contemporary stuff.
+We love how the major institutions house some of Europe's best collections, while smaller galleries show off new Hungarian artists.

-Across the square, the Műcsarnok (Palace of Art) focuses on contemporary and modern art, hosting rotating exhibitions that showcase both Hungarian and international artists.
-This impressive hall, with its distinctive green dome, has been Budapest's primary venue for contemporary art since 1896.
+Right across the square, you'll find the Műcsarnok (Palace of Art).
+This one focuses on contemporary and modern art with rotating exhibitions.
+We've seen both Hungarian and international artists here.
+You can't miss it because of that distinctive green dome.
+It's been Budapest's main contemporary art venue since 1896.

 Neoclassical facade of Museum of Fine Arts with Egyptian and modern art exhibition banners